Zero Waste Facility Certification

 Q: How does Zero Waste certification benefit my company?

 A: SCS Zero Waste certification provides 3rd party assurance of waste diversion achieved at a facility over a 12-month period.
-This certified diversion rat can be used to communicate a company’s journey towards eliminating landfill-bound waste generation at its facilities.
+This certified diversion rate can be used to communicate a company’s journey towards eliminating landfill-bound waste generation at its facilities.
 The annual assessment captures the amount of waste diverted from landfill as a percentage of total waste generated.

 Q: How is the SCS Zero Waste certification program different from others, such as GBCI TRUE certification or NSF Landfill Free certification?